 If you use Mac OS with an OS/2 LAN server, configure IBM®LAN Server Macintosh (LSM) to enforce MS-DOS file-naming conventions, or index only FAT (File Allocation Table) volumes.
 (HPFS [High Performance File System] volumes may contain long unretrievable filenames.)

 If the document structure includes subfolders that you don’t want indexed, you can exclude them during the indexing process.

 To make a PDF easier to search, you can add file information, called metadata, to the document properties.
-(You can see the properties for the currently open PDF by choosing File > Properties, and clicking the Description tab.)
+(You can see the properties of the currently open PDF by choosing File > Properties, and clicking the Description tab.)

 Use a good descriptive title in the Title field.
 The filename of the document should appear in the Search Results dialog box.

 Always use the same option (field) for similar information.
 For example, don’t add an important term to the Subject option for some documents and to the Keywords option for others.

 Use a single, consistent term for the same information.
 For example, don’t use biology for some documents and life sciences for others.